 b.
-Since the Company is engaged in research and development activities, it has not derived significant income from its activities and has incurred accumulated losses in the amount of \$70.6 million through September 30, 2020 and negative cash flows from operating activities.
-The Company's management is of the opinion that its available funds as of September 30, 2020 will allow the Company to operate under its current plans into the second quarter of 2021.
+Since the Company is engaged in research and development activities, it has not derived significant income from its activities and has incurred accumulated losses in the amount of \$65.8 million through March 31, 2020 and negative cash flows from operating activities.
+The Company's management is of the opinion that its available funds as of March 31, 2020 will allow the Company to operate under its current plans into the second quarter of 2021, due to delays in certain activities as a result of the recent coronavirus (COVID-19) outbreak.
 These factors raise substantial doubt as to the Company's ability to continue as a going concern.

-Management is in the process of evaluating various financing alternatives in the public or private equity markets, government grants or through the license of the company's technology to additional external parties through partnerships or research collaborations.
-The Company will need to finance future research and development activities, general and administrative expenses and working capital through financing or external collaborations.
+Management is in the process of evaluating various financing alternatives in the public or private equity markets, government grants or through license of the company's technology to additional external parties through partnerships or research collaborations.
+The Company will need to finance future research and development activities, general and administrative expenses and working capital through financing or external partnership.
 However, there is no certainty about the Company's ability to obtain such funding.